fluid-music/fluid-music/README.md

 Fluid Music scores can:
 - Sequence and edit audio files (trim, fade, move, reverse)
 - Insert MIDI notes and clips
+- Support unusual time signatures and rhythms (go beyond 4/4!)
-- Automate and configure VST plugins
+- Set and automate VST plugins
-- Automate track parameters like volume and panning
+- Set and automate track parameters like volume and panning
 - Modify the underlying session (add tracks, routing, side chaining, etc)
 - Insert random or procedurally generated content
 - Do anything you can code